qbap/a7-ios7-downgrader/README.md

 uhh and when it gets to the partitioning step, make terminal full screen, it has easy to read instructions on top

 all you gotta do at that step is press the keys on your keyboard it tells you to

+cydia will be installed but wont open bcz we are missing the kernel patches to remount / as rw

 # credits